c3lang/c3c/README.md

     IntStack stack;
     // Note that C3 uses zero initialization by default
     // so the above is equivalent to IntStack stack = {};

     stack.push(1);
+    // The above can also be written IntStack.push(&stack, 1);

     stack.push(2);

     // Prints pop: 2